lola-s-lab/accessibility-compat-data/technical-gap-analysis-scope.md

 Additionally, assistive technologies work on an operating system level (unlike browsers) and also have to interpret UI elements, prompts, and actions outside of the browser, which adds another layer of complexity.
-The decisions that assistive technologies make in regards to how or if to interpret various components happen internally, and don’t typically happen in standards organisations, which leads to varying user experiences.
+The decisions that assistive technologies make regarding how or if to interpret various components, happen internally, and don’t typically happen in standards organisations, which leads to varying user experiences.

 ## Scope